RockefellerArchiveCenter/processing-manual/processing.md

 <div class="docs-example">David Rockefeller Jr. – Restricted for Life</div>

 E. *Condition/Security-based access restrictions* **[(DACS 4.2)](https://saa-ts-dacs.github.io/dacs/06_part_I/05_chapter_04/02_physical_access.html)** - A fundamental objective of RAC is to facilitate the long-term preservation, conservation, and security of our archival holdings.
-At times the long-term care of individual items will take precedence over their availability for immediate access.
-Access to extremely valuable, fragile, brittle, unstable, or damaged items is restricted by RAC in order to protect these high-risk items from theft, damage, or further deterioration.
-(Example: JDR Sr’s Ledger A).
+Steps are also routinely taken to ensure the records do not present an obvious health hazard.
+RAC provides access to all eligible records when such access is reasonable and feasible.
+At times the long-term care and viability of individual items will take precedence over their availability for immediate access.
+Access to extremely valuable, fragile, brittle, unstable, or damaged items may be provided in a secure setting or in rare cases restricted by RAC to protect these high-risk items from theft, damage, or further deterioration.
+(Example: JDR Sr’s Ledger A; Records infested with mold, mildew, or pests.).

 - Examples of standard file-level access notes -
-<div class="docs-example"><p>Brittle or damaged items are available at the discretion of RAC.</p>
+<div class="docs-example"><p>Brittle or damaged materials are available at the discretion of RAC.</p>
 <p>Restricted - Preservation Concerns</p></div>

-F. *Technical access restrictions* **[(DACS 4.3)](https://saa-ts-dacs.github.io/dacs/06_part_I/05_chapter_04/03_technical_access.html)** – Some archival material is restricted due to its format or other special needs.
+F. *Technical access* **[(DACS 4.3)](https://saa-ts-dacs.github.io/dacs/06_part_I/05_chapter_04/03_technical_access.html)** – In addition to the assessment of content, RAC Conditions Governing Access notes also provide a variety of process statements to clarify HOW the archival information is provided to users.
+In some cases, access surrogates of varying formats serve as substitutes for original files.
+In rare cases, arrangements are made to facilitate the viewing of oversized materials or other special needs. *Restriction of information due to RAC processes or practices is done only as a last resort.*

 1\.
-Format – Access to certain formats may be completely or partially restricted.
+Format – Access to select formats is provide via an access surrogate or in a secure setting.
 Examples:
 <div class="docs-example"><p>Photographic negatives are available at the discretion of RAC.</p>
-<p>Access to Paul Ehrlich copy books is restricted, and researchers are directed to typescript copies.</p></div>
+<p>Access to Paul Ehrlich copy books is available via an access surrogate.</p></div>

 2\.
 Re-formatted collections – Access to original archival materials is restricted after a collection has been reformatted (microfilm, microfiche, digital files).
 Researchers are only provided access to the user copies of the reformatted media or digital files.
 Example:
 <div class="docs-example"><p>JDR Sr.’s Letterbooks, RF Officer’s Diaries</p></div>

-3\.
-Special technical access issues may also necessitate restrictions on access.
-Example of standard access note for technical access restrictions:
-<div class="docs-example"><p>Researchers interested in accessing digital media (floppy disks, CDs, DVDs, etc.) in this collection must use an access surrogate.
-The original items may not be accessed because of preservation concerns.
-To request an access surrogate be made, or if you are unsure if there is an access surrogate, please contact an archivist.</p></div>

 **2. Use Restrictions**